 So, here's a brief overview of the most frequently encountered Python naming conventions.
 We believe you'll find them useful and you should incorporate them into your practice.

 What Are the Most Common Python Naming Conventions?

 This is a naming convention in which the name you give is composed of multiple words that are attached to each other in a sensible order, and the first letter of each of these words is capital.

 Example: UpperCamelCase – “LoanID”.

 This Python naming convention is very similar.
 The difference is that the first letter of only the first word is lowercase.
 Python is a case-sensitive language, therefore using UpperCamelCase to name your classes or column names, for example, can be a great idea to adopt in your work.

 This naming convention has been recommended by Python for names other than class names or constants.
 So, this naming convention can help you a great deal “internally”.
 For example, when naming your Python functions and variables.

 You may encounter this Python naming convention also referred to as snake_case.

-Let's thinking beyond Python for a moment.
+Let's think beyond Python for a moment.
 You will often encounter names, particularly file names, where multiple words have been separated by a hyphen.
 That is, hyphens have been used instead of spaces.
 This naming convention has been called in a few different ways.
 Interestingly enough, the most popular of them is the kebab-case.
 This naming convention can be useful while sending files over the internet.
 So, you can adopt it for naming your text files.

 On a Final Note – What General Rules You Should Follow in Naming Conventions?